pablorodrig16/Getting-and-cleaning-data-course-project/README.md

 6) a dplyr tbl object is created with both data sensor measurements data.frames (test and train).

-7) variables containing 'mean()' or 'std()' were selected using dplyr::select function.
+7) variables containing 'mean()' or 'std()' are selected using dplyr::select function.

-8) subject number and activities (encoded with data activities labels) were bound to both test and train tbl objets.
+8) subject number and activities (encoded with data activities labels) are bound to both test and train tbl objets.

-9) test and train tbl are merged to produce the first dataset according to the instruction ('mean_std_dataset').
+9) test and train tbl are merged (combined) to produce the first dataset according to the instruction ('mean_std_dataset').

-10) mean_std_dataset tbl is grouped by both subject and activity and summarised with summarise_each function to get the mean of each variable per group and store in a new tbl ('summary_dataset').
+10) mean_std_dataset tbl is grouped by both subject and activity and summarised with summarise_each function to get the mean of each variable per group (patient/activity) and store in a new tbl ('summary_dataset').

-11) summary_dataset is modified with tidyr functions: functions gather, separate and spread are used to rearrange data to create 4 columns ('measurements', 'axis', 'mean', and 'std').
+11) summary_dataset is modified with tidyr functions: functions gather and separate are used to rearrange data and create 4 columns ('measurements', 'fun', 'axis', and 'mean').

 12) the latter is the resulting tidy dataset which is then saved in the working directory as 'summary_dataset.txt'.